magnetilo/energy_hackdays_2020_05_emob_behavior_analysis/README.md

 - high occupation on high population density

 ### private ev charging station
-- different charging patterns of private customers
+different charging patterns of private customers:
+- Chargning needs
+- Hours of charging
--
+- Week days of chargning

 ### comparison of privat & public charging behavior
 - different time-profile on weekdays and weekend in public, but not in private
 -